epfl-ada/ada-2021-project-wasps/README.md

 * Are there any patterns between groups and quotations?

 ## Proposed additional datasets
-We will use Wikipedia datasets to enrich
+We will use Wikipedia datasets to enrich our data.
+Especially we will base on additional metadata collected by ADA team which consist of additional labels as:
+* date of birth
+* nationality
+* gender
+* ethnic group
+* party
+* academic degree
+* religion

 ## Methods
 For data preprocessing we use TODO

-We use distilBERT to predict new features based on quotations.
+We use distilBERT from Hugging Face to predict new features based on quotations.

 We will use TODO to final analyses.
 ## Proposed timeline

 ## Organization within the team
+Folowing people have this assigments:
+Sofia - Apply DistilBERT to quotations
+Katya - scrap url to get neme of newspaper section, analysis of the dataset Wei - results analysis, finding dependencies in the data (in the embedding space) Pawel - enrich data from wikipedia